 Viral meningitis is caused by a virus instead of bacteria.
-It can have many of the same symptoms but is rarely as life threatening.
+It can have many of the same symptoms but is not usually as serious.
 It usually gets better by itself and as it is a virus, antibiotics will not be effective against it.
-However, your child may initially be given antibiotics anyway if the doctors are not yet sure if it is viral or bacterial meningitis.
+However, you may be given antibiotics at first anyway if the doctors are not yet sure if it is viral or bacterial meningitis.